Germany, Australia to strengthen cooperation on new green hydrogen supply chains

+Germany and Australia on Friday signed a $445 million agreement to boost cooperation in new green hydrogen supply chains.

-The German News Agency reported that the agreement is funded equally by the governments of both countries, and will ensure the presence of European buyers for renewable hydrogen producers in Australia.
+The German news agency “DPA” reported that the agreement is funded equally by the governments of both countries, and will ensure the presence of European buyers for renewable hydrogen producers in Australia.

 Renewable hydrogen is essential to Australia’s prosperity in the 21st century, said Chris Bowen, Australia’s Minister for Climate and Energy.